-- I. The appellant contests the decision of the Examining Division dated 10 July 2006 refusing his request for re-establishment of rights concerning the Euro-PCT application No. EP 98921000.0. - II.
-That application was filed as PTC/US 98/09264 with the US Patent and Trademark Office on 6 May 1998.
-The appellant was represented by an US attorney, who was until 31 December 2003 associated with the US law firm Pennie & Edmonds LLP and after that date with the US based law firm of Jones Day (hereinafter: "JD").
-The US attorney handled three other Euro-PCT applications on behalf of the appellant (applications EP 98920310.4, EP 98920309.6 and EP 02731808.8) that were the subject of similar requests for re-establishment of rights and, after having been rejected by the Examining Division, two of them are the subject of similar appeals (EP 98920309.6 = J 2/07, and EP 02731808.8 = J 3/07). - III.
-The appellant's European representative of Cruikshank & Fairweather later re-branded as Marks & Clerk (hereinafter: "M&C") requested entry into the regional phase before the EPO on 9 November 1999.
-In the regional phase, the seventh renewal fee was due on 31 May 2004, but not paid.
+- I. The appellant contests the decision of the Examining Division dated 10 July 2006 refusing his request for reestablishment of rights concerning the Euro-PCT application No. EP 02731808.8. - II.
+That application was filed as PTC/US 02/15415 with the US Patent and Trademark Office on 15 May 2002.
+The appellant was represented by an US attorney, who was until 31 December 2003 associated with the US law firm Pennie & Edmonds LLP (hereinafter: "P&E") and after that date with the US based law firm of Jones Day (hereinafter: "JD").
+The US attorney handled three other Euro-PCT applications on behalf of the appellant (applications EP 98920310.4, EP 98920309.6 and EP 98921000.0) that were the subject of similar requests for re-establishment of rights and, after having been rejected by the Examining Division, two of them are the subject of similar appeals (EP 98920310.0 = J 1/07, and EP 98920309.6 = J 2/07). - III.
+The appellant's European representative of Cruikshank & Fairweather - later re-branded as Marks \mathcal{S} Clerk (hereinafter: "M&C") - requested entry into the regional phase before the EPO on 27 November 2003.
+In the regional phase, the third renewal fee was due on 31 May 2004, but not paid.
 On 5 July 2004, the Examining Division issued a communication stating the facts concerning the due date for the renewal fee and drawing attention to Article 86(2) EPC, Article 2 No. 5 of the Rules relating to Fees.
-On 7 January 2005, the Examining Division issued a communication under Rule 69(1) EPC noting that the application was deemed to be withdrawn under Article 86(3) EPC.
-Both communications were sent to and received by the appellant's European representative.
+On 17 January 2005, the Examining Division issued communication under Rule 69(1) EPC noting that application was deemed to be withdrawn under Article 86(3)

+EPC.
+Both communications were sent to the appellant's European representative.

 IV.
-By letter dated 1 March 2005, followed by two subsequent letters, the appellant requested reestablishment into the time limit for paying the renewal fee i.a. of the above-mentioned application.
-The seventh renewal, the additional fee and the fee for re-establishment were paid.
+By letter dated 1 March 2005, followed by two subsequent letters, the appellant requested re-establishment into the time limit for paying the renewal fee i.a. of the above-mentioned application.
+The third renewal, the additional fee and the fee for re-establishment were paid.